-There is a newly refurbished villa named Pines House, hiding in the hills at the altitude of 700 meters in Bamu Field, Jiande Town, Zhejiang Province in China.
-It has transformed from the foundation of its owner’s ancestral estate, meaning to cherish the owner’s childhood memory of beautiful moonlight coming through the pine trees in the front courtyard.
+Located the hills at the altitude of 700 meters in Bamu Field, Jiande Town, Zhejiang Province in China, the home has transformed from the foundation of its owner’s ancestral estate, meaning to cherish the owner’s childhood memory of beautiful moonlight coming through the pine trees in the front courtyard.

 The origin: The property owner comes back to the village to bring back the prosperity to the old house, with the help of a design team.